Country Dance (film): Production

 The stage play version played at the Edinburgh Festival in 1967.
 James Kennard wrote the female lead with Susannah York in mind; she was a cousin.
 Edward Fox played the male lead on stage.

-In December 1968 James Kennaway, author of the novel, was driving home from a meeting Peter O'Toole to discuss the film version when he died in a car accident.
+In December 1968 James Kennaway, author of the novel, was driving home from a meeting with Peter O'Toole to discuss the film version when he died in a car accident.

 In February 1969 it was announced O'Toole would make the film with Susannah York under the direction of J. Lee Thompson.

 Filming took place in Ireland in mid 1969.
 York said "it was the happiest film experience of my life."
 O'Toole drank heavily through the shoot and at one stage was arrested.
 Brian Blessed recalled it as "a delightful experience" but admits O'Toole could be difficult.

 At one point the film was called The Same Skin.
 Then it was changed to Brotherly Love.

 In April 1970 producer Robert Ginna announced he would make another film with O'Toole and Thompson from a Kennaway novel, The Cost of Living Like This, but it was never made.

+Reception

+The Monthly Film Bulletin wrote: "The late James Kennaway set this tortuous tragi-comedy of brotherly love in his native Perthshire; director J. Lee Thompson has taken the opportunity to illustrate the reams of extravagant dialogue with stolid, pastoral views of the neighbourhood (and, as it turned out, Ireland, which often and unaccountably deputises for the real thing).
+Country Dance only gets down to brass tacks in a swift reference to something disgusting and unspecified which happened in the granary many years ago, and in the pallid confession in the last reel.
+The rest of the film, which catalogues Pink's whimsical last stand to preserve the remaining shreds of his aristocracy while he crumbles into insanity (the usual wages of incest), is a depressingly crude and rambling affair, with Peter O'Toole giving of his all to match the more floridly aphoristic passages of the script, and Susannah York gamely tagging along behind.
+Only the brief open-air country dance sequence (which exists simply to counterpoint the principals' danse macabre) affords any pleasure."